Owen-Delisle/GordiesAngels/README.md

 # GordiesAngels

-GordiesAngels is a mobile appliction allowing people to help eachother out of ditches and snowbanks.
-Users who find themselves stuck in the snow can post their location on a map and "Gordies" will be directed to their location.
+GordiesAngels is a mobile application allowing people to help each other out of ditches and snowbanks.
+Users who find themselves stuck in the snow can post their location on a map and "Gordie's" will be directed to their location.

 ### Prerequisites